Skip to content

 data

-The training data can be any PyTree with ArrayLike leaves.
+The training data can be any PyTree with at least some ArrayLike leaves.
 Most likely you'll want data to be a tuple (x, y) with model inputs x and model outputs y.

 TYPE: PyTree[Any]